Halliwell Jones Limited (including its trading division Premium Trade Cars)

 SOME BASIC DEFINITIONS WE USE IN THIS POLICY

-Personal information: In this policy, when we use the term “personal information” we mean any information relating to an identified or identifiable human being.
-(An “identifiable natural person” is one who can be identified, directly or indirectly, for example, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, biometric, mental, economic, cultural or social identity of that person).
+Personal data: In this policy, when we use the term “personal data” we mean any information relating to an identified or identifiable natural person.
+(An “identifiable natural person” is one who can be identified, directly or indirectly, in particular, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, biometric, mental, economic, cultural or social identity of that person).

 - Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses.